peterhry/peterhrynkow.com/_posts/2017-09-29-using-function-bind-for-partial-application.markdown

 // 6
 ```

-in JavaScript, `Function.prototype.bind` allows you to partially apply a function.
-If you partially apply `add`,  fixing the first argument with a value of `10`, the result is a new function that adds `10` to the remaining argument.
+`Function.prototype.bind` allows you to partially apply a function by passing it the arguments you want to fix.

+For example, if you partially apply `add`,  fixing the first argument with a value of `10`, the result is a new function `addTen` that adds `10` to the remaining argument.

 ```js
 const add = (a, b) => a + b